auth0/docs/articles/videos/get-started/06-user-profiles.md

 <details>
   <summary>Introduction</summary>

 Auth0 creates user profiles to contain information about your users such as name, email address, and last login.
-A user profile in Auth0 is essentially the cache of information obtained from an identity provider; together with any Auth0 specific information for a user - such as user metadata - the profile is stored in a user account record contained in the user account storage associated with an Auth0 tenant,
+A user profile in Auth0 is essentially the cache of information obtained from an identity provider; together with any Auth0 specific information for a user&mdash;such as user metadata&mdash;the profile is stored in a user account record contained in the user account storage associated with an Auth0 tenant,

 Depending on which connections you choose, there will most likely be data formatting differences between various identity providers.
 It is also likely that there will be different information provided too.
 To compensate for this, Auth0 provides standardized user profile claims in what is referred to as the Normalized User Profile.

 Auth0 also provides a variety of tools in the Dashboard to help you manage certain aspects of a users’ profile.
 You can also use the Auth0 Management API to manage user profiles.
-You can use these tools to create, search, view,and delete users, and you can also define, manage, and store custom metadata too - unique profile attributes, which can hold information like favorite color, language preference, contact information, location, internal IDs, or access information.
+You can use these tools to create, search, view, and delete users, and you can also define, manage, and store custom metadata too&mdash;unique profile attributes, which can hold information like favorite color, language preference, contact information, location, internal IDs, or access information.
 </details>

 <details>